Eleven Dead After Car Plows Into Vancouver Festival Crowd

 Then I looked up and saw people flying.
 It happened so fast.
 I got out of my food truck and looked down and saw bodies everywhere.
 He (the driver) drove through the entire street, right through the middle of the street.

-A witness tells the Canadian public service broadcaster CBC that the car drove into the packed street just after a concert had ended.
+A witness tells the Canadian public service company CBC that the car drove into the packed street just after a concert had ended.
 Several cars had driven to and from the location during the day, and a temporary barrier had been moved.

-Carney is postponing planned campaign stops ahead of Monday's parliamentary election in the country.
+Canada's Prime Minister Mark Carney – who is postponing planned campaign stops ahead of Monday's parliamentary election in the country – says while the investigation is ongoing that there are no indications of an "active threat against Canadians".

 Loading related articles...